 4. It Impairs Decision-Making

-As a younger person, I made plenty of questionable choices after a night of social drinking.
+As a younger person, I made plenty of questionable choices after a night of social drinking, including some with direct financial consequences.
 Perhaps you can say the same.
-The surest way to avoid making alcohol-driven choices you’ll later come to regret is to not drink at all.
+The surest way to avoid making alcohol-driven choices you’ll later come to regret is not to drink at all.

-5. It’s Not Pleasant the Next Morning
+5. It’s Not Pleasant the Next Day

 If you’ve ever overindulged, you know firsthand just how unpleasant the morning after a night of heavy drinking can be: pounding headache, dry mouth, sour stomach, heartburn, nausea, vomiting, chills, dizzy spells, you name it.